Current FVA Music Lists

 Labels used in the music list

 Denotes music not suitable for middle school boys with changing voices.
-These SAB pieces are ideal for a high school choir where all the boys are changed voices and where the ratio of men to women warrant using SAB literature.
+These SAB pieces are ideal for a high school choir where all the boys are changed voices and where the ratio of B to to SA warrants using SAB literature.

 2 pt, 3 pt, 4 pt